-Document Title: HAMPO FY24- 27 T IP Project Number: Hinesville Document Date: May Draft Comment Date: 6-5-23 Comment # PDF Page Section ¶ Comment Response 1 General Comment To improve the TIP as an informative resource for the public, please add language about the relationship between the TIP and the goals and objectives of the MTP.
-MPO has included goals and objective related to them, and federal legislation.
-7 2 General Comment How does this draft TIP demonstrate consistency with the current MTP to MPO partners, the public, and stakeholders?
-Adding language and/or supporting documentation would improve transparency and further demonstrate compliance. have been updated current MTP docum MPO has included multiple sections throughout the TIP have been updated to explain how the TIP is related to the current MTP document.
-3 General Comment Please add language around the TIP financial plan.
+Document Title: HAMPO FY24- 27 T IP Project Number: Hinesville Document Date: May Draft Comment Date: 6-5-23 Comment # PDF Page Section ¶ Comment Response 1 General Comment To improve the TIP as an informative resource for the public, please add language about the relationship between the TIP and the goals and objectives of the MTP. goals and objectives related to them, and federal legislation. an introduction section explaining the s of the MTP and how the TIP is to the national planning factors from 7 2 General Comment How does this draft TIP demonstrate consistency with the current MTP to MPO partners, the public, and stakeholders?
+Adding language and/or supporting documentation would improve transparency and further demonstrate compliance.
+MPO has included multiple sections throughout the TIP have been updated to explain how the TIP is related to the current MTP document.
+Multiple sections in document 3 General Comment Please add language around the TIP financial plan.
 How does this TIP demonstrate fiscal constraint?
 How are estimates determined?
 How are operations and maintenance costs captured?
 Discuss funding sources.
-Funds and how the the development of MPO has included a section explaining TIP Formula Funds and how the funds are fiscally constrained through the development of the MTP.
-4 General Comment Add a narrative about public involvement and outreach related to the TTP.
+MPO has included a Funds and how the the development of 16 4 General Comment Add a narrative about public involvement and outreach related to the TIP.
 Public notices are only a part of the process.
 How does the MPO engage with traditionally underserved communities to ensure their participation?
-MPO has included involvement and ou 12 5 4 Resolution Please revise the resolution to include language stating the FY24-27 TIP is consistent with the 2045 MTP.
+MPO has included a section referring to the public involvement and outreach related to the TIP.
+12 5 4 Resolution Please revise the resolution to include language stating the FY24-27 TIP is consistent with the 2045 MTP.
 MPO has revised the resolution to include language referring to the FY24-27 TIP as being consistent with the 2045 MTP.
 4 6 6 Introduction Consider referencing the federal legislation and requirements governing the TIP.
 MPO has included an introduction section explaining the goals and objectives of the MTP and how the TIP is related to them, and to the national planning factors from federal legislation.
 7 7 7 Transportation Improvement Program Add regionally significant to "detailing programmed federally funded and regionally significant transportation projects for fiscal years 2024 to 2027."
-MPO has updated li significant." anguage to include "regionally 7 8 7 Approval Process When referencing the MTP and Participation Plan, it is a best practice to state where these products can be found and/or provide a hyperlink. ocation on MPO website where the ion Plan can be found.
-8 9 23 PI 0016567 PI 0016567 - what does "Long Range (beyond 2024)" mean?
-MPO has updated language to just say "Long Range."
-24 10 24 PI 522570 PI 522570 - Since there are multiple Federal funding sources for this project, please illustrate the breakdown by fund code in the Project Cost section of the table.
-MPO has updated project cost sheet with breakdown by fund code for PI 522570- 25 11 38- 48 System Performance Report Please coordinate with GDOT to update the System Performance Report.
+MPO has updated la significant." inguage to include "regionally 7 8 7 Approval Process When referencing the MTP and Participation Plan, it is a best practice to state where these products can be found and/or provide a hyperlink. ocation on MPO website where the ion Plan can be found.
+8 9 23 PI 0016567 PI 0016567 - what does "Long Range (beyond 2024)" MPO has updated language to just say "Long Range." mean?
+24 10 24 PI 522570 PI 522570 - Since there are multiple Federal funding sources for this project, please illustrate the breakdown by fund code in the Project Cost section of the table. down fund code for PI 522570- 25 11 38- 48 System Performance Report Please coordinate with GDOT to update the System Performance Report.
 Ensure there are references to the current MTP and TIP with updated financials. forms and system p 12 Self- Certification To GDOT: Please coordinate with MPO staff for an executed self-certification.
 The signed resolution should be included within the TIP.
-MPO is currently as waiting GDOT's directive.
+MPO is currently av vaiting GDOT's directive.